kiesraad/abacus/backend/README.md

 - `utoipa-swagger-ui`: Swagger UI for the OpenAPI specification.
 - `utoipa`: library for documenting REST APIs using OpenAPI.

+For TLS (HTTPS) support, when the `tls` feature is enabled, the following dependencies are used:
+- `rcgen`: X.509 certificate/DER generation (`aws-lc-rs` backend)
+- `rustls-pki-types`: shared certificate and private-key types, and PEM decoding.
+- `if-addrs`: enumerating LAN IP addresses for the TLS certificate subject.

 Additionally, the following development dependencies are used:

 - `test-log`: show tracing messages while running tests
 - `reqwest`: HTTP client for testing the API.
 - `http-body-util`: trait used to extract a response body in some tests.
+- `tempfile`: to create temporary directories for TLS certificate tests.

 ### Database